davidkpiano/rrf-docs/field_component.md

 ```

 ### `updateOn` property
-A string or function specifying when the component should dispatch a `change(...)` action.
-If a string, `updateOn` can be one of these values:
+A string specifying when the component should dispatch a `change(...)` action, with one of these values:

 - `"change"` - will dispatch in `onChange`
 - `"blur"` - will dispatch in `onBlur`